What is a cashless economy?

 At the time of this writing, in late 2019, several economies are on the path to become fully cashless.
 Sweden & China are on the fast track.
-When cashless economies fully mature, it is likely that government will take these actions:
+When cashless economies are fully mature, it is likely that governments will take these actions:

 - Strip physical cash its legal tender status

 - Order their central banks to stop minting paper bills and coins

 But will this really come to fruition?
 Or is this another musing of a hysterical mind?
 There is a slight chance that I’m overexercising my imagination.
 There are good reasons pointing towards an era of the cashless globe.

 #### 1. Digitized payment systems are more convient

 Digital cash is convenient because it is often accessed easily.
 This is true in all urbanized areas and to a lesser extent among rural communities.

 Sometimes you forget to carry enough money.
 Sometimes you forget to carry any at all.
 Sometimes you don’t think that you need it; until you unexpectedly need it.

 On lesser occassions, you will forget to bring your card too.
 Even in such situations, you will most likely have your phone with you.
 This way, you somehow always have access to your bank account.
 That is if you have mobile banking enabled.